 Our personal and professional view of psychotherapy is that it provides a vehicle through which to regain life balance.
 This means different things to different people.
 To some it means elimination of anxiety, to others it means managing workplace stress effectively and creating a satisfying work environment.
 To others, it means eliminating the debilitating triggering effects of trauma, neutralizing the present effects of old, difficult circumstances.
 Psychotherapy provides a vehicle through which to achieve these goals.

-GENERAL PRACTICE: Because she has practiced for many years, Dr. Hull has had the opportunity and the training to work with a wide variety of presenting issues.
-She particularly enjoys working with major life transitions, and also address stress, anxiety, depression and dysfunctional family-of-origin issues.
+Because she has practiced for many years, Dr. Hull has had the opportunity and the training to work with a wide variety of presenting issues.
+She particularly enjoys working with major life transitions and end-of-life issues.
+She continues to work with stress, anxiety, depression and dysfunctional family-of-origin issues.

 Developed by Drs.
 Hal and Sidra Stone, Voice Dialogue is the other specialty area that Dr. Hull finds to be seriously effective and relatively easy for clients to operationalize and to use for their own growth and conflict resolution.
 In a nutshell, the core concept in Voice Dialogue is that we develop a group or family of subpersonalities or selves to keep ourselves safe, given our particular set of circumstances.
 That system, elegant and essentially protective, gets out of balance for many reasons.
 The practice of Voice Dialogue restores balance and develops an Aware Ego that acts consciously and transformationally in our lives.
 For additional information, the Voice Dialogue website link is: www.voicedialogue.org.